-Going Concern
+6 Going Concern

-The company's current liabilities exceed its current assets by €184,817.
+The company's current liabilities exceed its current assets by €41,034.
 The directors are aware of this matter and have prepared cashflows and budgets which indicate that the company can meet its commitments for a period of twelve months from the date of approval of these financial statements.
 Triskel Arts Centre CLG is dependent on revenue funding from the Arts Council in order to promote the Arts.
 These Financial Statements have been prepared on the premise that adequate funding will be obtained for the foreseeable future from the Arts Council.
-In the event that the Arts Council do not provide adequate funding then a contingent liability may arise.

-Confirmation has been received from the Arts Council that they have decided to offer the company a grant of €232,000 for the 12 months ending 31 December 2021.
+Confirmation has been received from the Arts Council that they have decided to offer the company a grant of €232,000 for the 12 months ending 31 December 2022.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31ST DECEMBER 2020
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31ST DECEMBER 2021

-7 Funding
+7 Funding , runaine